 One reviewer explains what makes this CHIYODA dual watch winder unique: “The two spinners are independent, you can have different settings for each and even have one on and one off.”
 Watch owners really appreciate the convenience of being able to have two different watches turning at different speeds.
 “I wanted something that was inexpensive, quiet, reliable, and would support two watches with different winding requirements,” writes one reviewer who uses this winder for their Rolex and Omega.
 “I looked into the appropriate winding levels and found that both watches liked to be wound in either/both directions, and that the Rolex wanted 500 winds/revolutions per day while the Omega liked 850.
 I’m using the 650 revs setting for the Rolex and the 900 revs setting for the Omega.”

-Best watch winder for four watches
+Best quiet watch winder

-Best watch winder with storage
+Best watch winder for multiple watches

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.